chrisrraP/configure-ad/README.md

 <img src="https://github.com/chrisrraP/configure-ad/blob/main/Confirm%20Client%20Server%20Changed.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Use the Microsoft Azure portal to change the DNS settings of the client machine to the server's private IP address.
+Use the Microsoft Azure portal to change the DNS settings of the client machine to the server's private IP address (Illustrated above).
 Ensure connectivity and then log back into the server to verify that my "client" computer is listed in the "computers" container of the Active Directory domain root.
 </p>
 <br />